GrassToucherV2/my_crypto_library/README.md

 This library is developed for **educational purposes** and serves as a "cryptography playground."

-**Disclaimer:** This code is strictly for learning and experimentation.
-It **must not be used in any real-world software projects**, as custom-implemented cryptographic libraries and vulnerabilities go hand-in-hand.
+**Disclaimer:** This is not production grade cryptography and the code is strictly for learning and experimenting.
+It **must not be used in any real-world software projects**, as custom-implemented cryptographic libraries and vulnerabilities are usually a package deal.
 However, it does make the library an excellent target for cryptanalysis exercises :)

 I welcome and appreciate anyone who tests the code and reports any issues.